 At the least, Photography is one activity that I highly recommend you indulge yourself in.
 There is plenty to click and you will end up taking thousands of pictures of the gardens, lakes, and historical sites.

-Be careful where to point your camera though and not take photos of Army personnel and base.
+Be careful where to point your camera though and do not take photos of Army personnel and the base.

 Weather of Srinagar